SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 which causes ``index < 3`` to equate to ``false``, ending the loop.

 ..
-TODO: Need to mention that loop variables are immutable by default.
+TODO: Need to mention that loop variables are constants by default.
-..
-QUESTION: Can you make a loop variable mutable – and therefore influence loop execution, such as jumping ahead – by prepending it with 'var'?

 .. _ControlFlow_WhileLoops: